magento/merchdocs/src/marketing/dotdigital/engagement-cloud.md

    - Transactional SMS from name: SMS can now be sent with a custom _from_ name.

-   - PWA Support: our bundle now ships with new modules offering GraphQL support, and brings support for custom storefront URLs in insight data.
+   - PWA Support: Our bundle now ships with new modules that support GraphQL, and brings support for custom storefront URLs to Insight data.
 (Also check out our [PWA Toolkit][7]).

 - {:.fix}Enhancements